Who is Kevin Carr?

 What is the purpose of the award?

-The Kevin Carr Christian Leadership Award exists to recognize and honour an individual whose outstanding Christian Leadership reflects the values of Newman Theological College and the qualities that Kevin Carr cherished and exhibited in his work as President.
+The Kevin Carr Christian Leadership Award exists to recognize and honour a layperson or laypersons whose outstanding Christian Leadership reflects the mission and values of Newman Theological College and the qualities that Kevin Carr cherished and exhibited in his work as President.

 Who is eligible to receive the award?

-Any person who has provided significant leadership toward creating a Christian culture, and whose leadership efforts have had a positive and lasting impact in western and northern Canada.
+Any layperson(s) who has provided significant leadership toward creating a Christian culture, and whose leadership efforts have had a positive and lasting impact in western and northern Canada.

 Who is eligible to nominate?

 Nominations are invited from individuals, businesses, organizations and community groups.